Pazoia/Pazoia.github.io/README.md

-# NerdAbility - A CV Generator
+# Paulo Azoia CV created with NerdAbility - A CV Generator
 A Jekyll based CV page generator based on the user profile page on Nerdability.

 You can checkout the page generated for this repo here: https://robhinds.github.io